Guide to the Lawrence Klein Papers, 1950s-2000

 Includes articles, reports, papers, etc., written by people other than Klein.
 Arranged alphabetically by title.

-Includes audio tapes of the first worldwide Project LINK conference in Hakone, Japan, in 1969.
+Includes 10 1/4-inch open reel audio tapes of the first worldwide Project LINK conference in Hakone, Japan, in 1969.
+Use of the recordings requires production of listening copies.
+Please contact a reference archivist before coming to use this collection.

 Lawrence Robert Klein (b.
 1920) is an American economist born in Omaha, Nebraska.
 Much of his work involves building macroeconometric models for economic forecasting.
 He earned his undergraduate degree at the University of California, Berkeley, in 1942, and studied under economist Paul Samuelson at the Massachusetts Institute of Technology (MIT), completing his Ph.D. in 1944.
 Klein then worked on macroeconometric models at the University of Chicago.
 In the following years, he worked at the National Bureau of Economic Research, the Survey Research Center of the University of Michigan, and the Institute of Statistics at the University of Oxford, before accepting a position at the University of Pennsylvania in 1958.
 In 1968, he became the Benjamin Franklin Professor of Economics and Finance at the Wharton School.
 In 1980, he won the Nobel Prize in Economic Sciences.